pcf000/ci-scripts/README.md

 prerequisites -- python\_jenkins is the jenkins module, tabulate is used for text output, and dominate is used for html output.
 Python\_jenkins does drag in a bunch of other modules.

+check-ci-status.py reports the latest nightly and weekly results. node-status.py lists our Jenkins nodes and what state they're in. mlir-nodes.py predates node-status.py and formats differently. servers.py is the common setup code.